 If you are fighting with nicotine addiction, we have other resources that you may find useful:

 - Cigarette calculator - helps you estimate your lifetime exposure to cigarettes;

-- Stop smoking now - shows you the process of recovery after smoking cessation;
+- Smoking recovery calculator - shows you the process of recovery after smoking cessation;

 - Pack year calculator - helps you to find out how many packs of cigarettes you have smoked in your life and provides a pack year value;

 - Cigarette butt calculator - will encourage you to start your clean-up initiative; and

 - Quit smoking calculator - helps you to estimate your potential savings if you decide to quit smoking.